thenamangoyal/data-structures/assignment3/interpretation2/Readme.txt

 ./q1-chain <table-size>
 :  table-size is optional and by default calculated based on load factor.

-*Run multiple search using cluster counting linear probing ./q1-extra <table-size>
-:  table-size is optional and by default calculated based on load factor.

 ### Single search with optional characters

 You can search single string with optioanl characters specified by ?.
 Provide data in T2.txt *Example You can type in something like ?orcius and have the program match this patternto the Porcius

-We offer you 3 options for the same.
-Eitehr using linear probing or separate chaining or cluster counting linear probing.
+We offer you 2 options for the same.
+Either using linear probing or separate chaining.

 There are four hash codes:
 1. Integer Casting (Code 0)